Eterna1/puszek-rootkit/README.md

 rootkit for linux, works by modifying syscall table, it's a kernel module

-## warning: not done yet, list of features is below and what's more rootkit prints debug information to dmesgs
+## warning: not done yet, list of features is below and what's more rootkit prints debug information to dmesg

 ### features: